 In Budapest they explored how the separate initiatives could work together to achieve broader, deeper, and faster success.
 They explored the most effective and affordable strategies for serving the interests of research, researchers, and the institutions and societies that support research.
 Finally, they explored how OSI and other foundations could use their resources most productively to aid the transition to open access and to make open-access publishing economically self-sustaining.
 The result is the Budapest Open Access Initiative (BOAI), which offered the first definition of open access.
 The BOAI is a statement of principle, a statement of strategy, and a statement of commitment.

 The initiative was signed by the Budapest participants and thousands of individuals and organizations from around the world who represent researchers, universities, laboratories, libraries, foundations, journals, publishers, learned societies, and kindred open-access initiatives.
 We invite the signatures, support, and participation of the entire global scientific and scholarly community.

-In collaboration with colleagues from around the world, we are developing a new set of recommendations which should be released on February 14, 2022, to mark the BOAI’s 20th anniversary.
+In collaboration with colleagues from around the world, we developed a new set of recommendations to mark the BOAI’s 20th anniversary.

 A global community survey was conducted to take stock of progress toward Open Access and to gauge the main obstacles to its widespread adoption.

 The meeting to mark the tenth anniversary of the BOAI took place in Budapest, Hungary on February 14-15, 2012.